 He is a creative drummer with a powerful groove.
 His ability to adapt to different styles and genres has seen him perform, record and tour with many Australian artists including legendary rhythm and blues outfit Matt Taylor’s Chain, iconic rock vocalist Doc Neeson.

 Michael has also performed with many vocalists and musicians from some of the country’s finest bands including Boom Crash Opera, The Models, Rose Tattoo and Moving Pictures.
-This show sold out in 3 days in June.

 2017 Saturday 1st April, Jets take the stage again for a one show only outdoor concert at The Ravenswood Hotel.
 Danny Achurch is recruited into the band on guitar for this show, as recommend by Fenton who was unavailable.
 Danny made such an impression on the rest of the guys he was asked to join the line up.
 Danny is a well known session player who has played with the likes of many top Aussie artist such as Jimmy Barnes, Mark Gable (Choirboys) Doc Neeson ( Angels ) etc. etc. Awesome guitarist.